caolan/async/README.md

 Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
-Although originally designed for use with [node.js](http://nodejs.org), it can also be used directly in the browser.
+Although originally designed for use with [Node.js](http://nodejs.org), it can also be used directly in the browser.
 Also supports [component](https://github.com/component/component).

 Async provides around 20 functions that include the usual 'functional' suspects (`map`, `reduce`, `filter`, `each`…) as well as some common patterns for asynchronous control flow (`parallel`, `series`, `waterfall`…).
-All these functions assume you follow the node.js convention of providing a single callback as the last argument of your async function.
+All these functions assume you follow the Node.js convention of providing a single callback as the last argument of your `async` function.

 ## Quick Examples